CIA activities in Iran: Stuxnet

 On 24 July 2012, an article by Chris Matyszczyk from CNET reported how the Atomic Energy Organization of Iran e-mailed F-Secure's chief research officer Mikko Hyppönen to report a new instance of malware.

 On 25 December 2012, an Iranian semi-official news agency announced there was a cyberattack by Stuxnet, this time on the industries in the southern area of the country.
 The virus targeted a power plant and some other industries in Hormozgan province in recent months.

 A study of the spread of Stuxnet by Symantec showed that the main affected countries in the early days of the infection were Iran, Indonesia and India:

-Iran was reported to have "beefed up" its cyberwar capabilities following the Stuxnet attack, and has been suspected of retaliatory attacks against US banks.
+Iran was reported to have "beefed up" its cyber-war capabilities following the Stuxnet attack and has been suspected of retaliatory attacks against US banks.

 In a March 2012 interview with CBS News' "60 Minutes", retired USAF General Michael Hayden – who served as director of both the Central Intelligence Agency and National Security Agency – while denying knowledge of who created Stuxnet said that he believed it had been "a good idea" but that it carried a downside in that it had legitimized the use of sophisticated cyberweapons designed to cause physical damage.
 Hayden said, "There are those out there who can take a look at this... and maybe even attempt to turn it to their own purposes".
 In the same report, Sean McGurk, a former cybersecurity official at the Department of Homeland Security noted that the Stuxnet source code could now be downloaded online and modified to be directed at new target systems.
 Speaking of the Stuxnet creators, he said, "They opened the box.
 They demonstrated the capability...
 It's not something that can be put back."
 A Wired magazine article about US General Keith B. Alexander stated: "And he and his cyberwarriors have already launched their first attack.
 The cyberweapon that came to be known as Stuxnet was created and built by the NSA in partnership with the CIA and Israeli intelligence in the mid-2000s."

 Duqu

 On 1 September 2011, a new worm was found, thought to be related to Stuxnet.
 The Laboratory of Cryptography and System Security (CrySyS) of the Budapest University of Technology and Economics analyzed the malware, naming the threat "Duqu".
 Symantec, based on this report, continued the analysis of the threat, calling it "nearly identical to Stuxnet, but with a completely different purpose", and published a detailed technical paper.
 The main component used in Duqu is designed to capture information such as keystrokes and system information.
 The exfiltrated data may be used to enable a future Stuxnet-like attack.
-On 28 December 2011, Kaspersky Lab's director of global research and analysis spoke to Reuters about recent research results showing that the platform Stuxnet and Duqu both originated from in 2007, and is being referred to as Tilded due to the ~d at the beginning of the file names.
-Also uncovered in this research was the possibility for three more variants based on the Tilded platform.
+On 28 December 2011, Kaspersky Lab's director of global research and analysis spoke to Reuters about recent research results showing that the platforms Stuxnet and Duqu both originated in 2007, and are being referred to as Tilded due to the ~d at the beginning of the file names.
+Also uncovered in this research was the possibility of three more variants based on the Tilded platform.